Vulkan Tutorial

 Device queue family properties

-To get extended info for queue families, we use vector of vk::QueueFamilyProperties2.
-Any additional info structures, such as vk::QueueFamilyVideoPropertiesKHR, use extra vector:
+To get extended info for queue families, we use vector of vk::QueueFamilyProperties2 and vector of vk::QueueFamilyVideoPropertiesKHR:

 // queue family properties